Handle Operators in String Theory: Riemann Surfaces

-To make the link to the holomorphic charts in (\ref{eq:Umzm}) primarily note that the labels $m,n,\dots$ in (\ref{eq:Umzm}) are {\it abstract labels} for the various holomorphic charts of the given atlas.
-We now use the aforementioned two open sets $U_{\sigma_1}$ and $U_{\sigma_1'}$ to define two {\it holomorphic} charts,
+We now want to make the link between the real smooth atlas of the previous paragraph to the holomorphic charts in (\ref{eq:Umzm}) (and the corresponding notation adopted in Sec.~\ref{sec:TFCR}, \ref{sec:ITOCR}, \ref{sec:MSER} and Sec.~\ref{sec:CSDII}).
+To do so, we want to use the aforementioned two open sets $U_{\sigma_1}$ and $U_{\sigma_1'}$ to define two holomorphic charts,